Rescue of Jews during the Holocaust: Italy

+Calogero Marrone was the chief of the Civil Registry office in the municipality of Varese and issued hundreds of fake identity cards in order to save Jews and anti-fascists.
+He was arrested after an anonymous tip-off and died in the Dachau concentration camp.

 Martin Gilbert wrote that, in October 1943, with the SS occupying Rome and determined to deport the city's 5000 Jews, the Vatican clergy had opened the sanctuaries of the Vatican to all "non-Aryans" in need of rescue in an attempt to forestall the deportation.
 "Catholic clergy in the city acted with alacrity", wrote Gilbert.
 "At the Capuchin convent on the Via Siciliano, Father Benoit saved a large number of Jews by providing them with false identification papers [...] by the morning of October 16, a total of 4,238 Jews had been given sanctuary in the many monasteries and convents of Rome.
 A further 477 Jews had been given shelter in the Vatican and its enclaves."
 Gilbert credited the rapid rescue efforts of the Church with saving over four-fifths of Roman Jews.

 Other Righteous Catholic rescuers in Italy included Elisabeth Hesselblad.
 She and two British women, Mother Riccarda Beauchamp Hambrough and Sister Katherine Flanagan have been beatified for reviving the Swedish Bridgettine Order of nuns and hiding scores of Jewish families in their convent.
 The churches, monasteries and convents of Assisi formed the Assisi Network and served as a safe haven for Jews.
 Gilbert credits the network established by Bishop Giuseppe Placido Nicolini and Abbott Rufino Niccaci of the Franciscan Monastery, with saving 300 people.
 Other Italian clerics honored by Yad Vashem include the theology professor Fr Giuseppe Girotti of Dominican Seminary of Turin, who saved many Jews before being arrested and sent to Dachau where he died in 1945; Fr Arrigo Beccari who protected around 100 Jewish children in his seminary and among local farmers in the village of Nonantola in Central Italy; and Don Gaetano Tantalo, a parish priest who sheltered a large Jewish family.
+Sister Marguerite Bernes collaborated with Prati parish priest Father Antonio Dressino to hide Jewish refugees.
 Of Italy's 44,500 Jews, some 7,680 were murdered in the Nazi Holocaust.